Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction

-\subsubsection{BPI17:}
+\subsubsection{BPI17}

 This log shows a number of cases with unusually long duration.
-This severely impacts customer experience and in many cases leads to a negative outcome.
-However, since this is an interactive process, meaning that there may be one or more interactions with the customer, the cause of delay in many cases is that the bank is waiting for input from the customer in order to move on with the process.
-To deal with the problem of long duration, the authors of the winners of this BPI challenge \cite{povalyaeva2017bpic} recommend the bank to contact the customer.
-They argue that contact with the customer will result in them providing the required input or answers more quickly, thus resulting in a shorter cycle time.
-While this is true for many of the cases observed in this log, the cost of calling all customers might be too high or the company might not have the required resources to call all the customers and obtain the required information.
-So, we applied our prescriptive approach to identify which cases benefit more from receiving this additional phone call.
-We constructed an ORF model with the treatment options being the presence or absence of activity \emph{W\_Call incomplete files}, with $T=1$ if this activity is present in the trace and $T=0$ otherwise.
+This severely impacts customer experience and, in many cases, leads to a negative outcome.
+However, since this is an interactive process, the cause of delay in many cases is that the bank is waiting for input from the customer to move on with the process.
+So, one possible intervention is to contact the customer to ask for additional information.
+While this intervention is effective for many of the cases observed in this log, the cost of calling all customers might be too high, or the company might not have the required resources to call everyone.
+So, we applied our approach to identify which cases benefit more from receiving this additional phone call.

-\subsubsection{BPI19:}
+\subsubsection{BPI19}